ctn-waterloo/website/ctn_waterloo/content/courses/cogsci-300/cogsci-300-essay-information.md

 **B.** Discuss one of the following ethical issues.

 1. Should human-level or superior artificial intelligence be allowed to develop?
 Using what you have learned about human intelligence, discuss the feasibility of the development of equal or better AI.
 If superintelligent machines are a threat to humans, how might they be prevented?
-Evaluate Bostrom (on reserve).
 2. What are the implications of the theories of intelligence discussed in this course for the question of ethical obligations toward non-human animals?
-Take into pain, suffering, emotions, and consciousness.
+Take into account pain, suffering, emotions, and consciousness.

 **C.** Propose your own topic.
 Submit a proposal (maximum 1-page) in class by the topic deadline indicating the question you want to answer and some relevant sources.